 Students will engage in a study of mathematical ideas and thinking, learning to solve problems and make decisions using sound quantitative reasoning.
 All students will study techniques of problem-solving, mathematical reasoning, the set of real numbers, sizes of infinity, and the use of analogy to explore four-dimensional geometry.
 Additional topics will be chosen by the instructor and may include the use of mathematics in art, additional geometric concepts, probability, and statistics.
-Prerequisite: An ACT Math score of 19 or higher, an SAT Math score of 510 or higher, or a grade of C or better in ASKL 1013.
+Prerequisite: An MPI of 65 or higher, or a grade of C or better in ASKL 1023.
 Fall, Spring.